robhurring/dotvim/README.md

 ### Plugins

-All the plugins are listed in `vim/plugins.vim` and are handled by `vim-plug`
+All the plugins are listed in `vimrc` and are handled by `vim-plug`

 ###### Installing